buhund/useful/Commands and Config/Linux.md

 `rm -r firefox`

 Make config files that block the snap package.
-Dunno which one is better, [1](https://www.debugpoint.com/remove-firefox-snap-ubuntu/) or [2](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04).
+Dunno which one is better, [option one](https://www.debugpoint.com/remove-firefox-snap-ubuntu/) or [option two](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04).
 I used both.
 Paste the whole block as one; not as separate lines.

 ```